 7) Click Apply -> OK to save the changes.

 8) Restart your computer and check to see if the FPS increases in all games.

 Solution 3: Update graphics card drivers

 To have the best performance in games, it’s recommended you keep the graphics card drivers up-to-date.
 Newer graphics card drivers may fix some bugs, make the graphics card work better in the system and boost game performance.

 On the other hand, outdated or faulty graphic card drivers can be the reason for low gaming performance and low FPS.

 So to fix the FPS drops in all games issue, you can try updating the graphics card driver to

 the latest version.
 You can update the driver manually or automatically.

 To manually update the graphics card driver, you can go to your PC manufacturer’s website and download the latest version of driver and install it on your computer.

-4) Once the installation completes, restart your computer and check to see if the FPS drops issue is resolved.
+After updating the driver, restart your computer and check to see if the FPS drops issue is resolved.